MPC field project

 Your proposal should be logically organized, detailed, and persuasive.

 After you complete the project, you must submit three copies of any documents written, edited, or produced as part of the project.
-Two copies will be kept on file in the library, and the other will be housed in Helen Hodgson's office.
-Your grade will be based on your advisor's assessment of the project as a whole, as measured by the deliverables you submit and interviews (as needed) with your field supervisor.
+Two copies will be kept on file in the library, and the other will be housed in the MPC field project library.
+Your grade will be based on your academic advisor's assessment of the project as a whole, as measured by the deliverables you submit and interviews (as needed) with your field supervisor.